Traffic stop leads deputies to drugs, several guns at Iberville Parish home

 ST. GABRIEL - A traffic stop led to charges for three people and the seizure of a myriad of drugs and weapons at an Iberville Parish home.

-The Iberville Sheriff's Office said the find stemmed from a traffic involving Justin LeBlanc of Belle Rose.
-The department said the stop led deputies to obtain a search warrant for the St. Gabriel home of LeBlanc's passenger, Malcom Oliver.
+The Iberville Sheriff's Office said the find stemmed from a traffic stop involving Justin LeBlanc of Belle Rose.
+The department said the stop led deputies to obtain a search warrant for the St. Gabriel home of LeBlanc's passenger, Malcolm Oliver.

 At Oliver's home, drug agents seized the following items.